 She served for five years as Chair and Vice Chair for BayCHI (Bay Area Society for Computer Human Interaction).
 Her diverse career with Fortune 500, mid-size, and start-up companies includes work as a Senior Product Manager for Kaiser Permanente, Vice President of Marketing and Services for FutureLink, Senior Manager, Global e-Business for Applied Biosystems, Business Strategist for Scient Corporation, Product Manager for Oracle, sales and marketing for IBM, and Business Strategist and Information Architect for Atomic Strategic Design.

-Currently, Claudia’s focus is visualizing systems and using systems design to solve complex challenges at the core – emanating from her experience creating long-lasting digital solutions: mobile apps, global cross-enterprise portals, and online businesses for Fortune 1000, medium-sized, and start-up companies delivering integrated complex information systems globally, across and between enterprise(s), e.g. mergers, business process integration, portal platforms, mobile applications, innovation center, and mission control performance dashboards.
+Currently, Claudia’s focus is on visualizing systems and using systems design to solve complex challenges for sustainability, e.g. water – emanating from her experience creating long-lasting digital solutions: mobile apps, global cross-enterprise portals, and online businesses for Fortune 1000, medium-sized, and start-up companies delivering integrated complex information systems globally, across and between enterprise(s), e.g. mergers, business process integration, portal platforms, mobile applications, innovation center, and mission control performance dashboards.

 Jack Park, Software Developer, worked at SRI International and edited the book XMLTopicMaps.
 He worked with Doug Engelbert and developed the Knowledge Garden to evolve and extend Doug Engelbart’s concept of a Dynamic Knowledge Repository, enabling communities of practice, which Engelbart called Networked Improvement Communities, to share knowledge via tagging, annotating, linking, and exchange.
 Knowledge gardening employs artificial intelligence concepts for knowledge organization and knowledge representation.
 Jack is developing an open source Watson-like agent system on his TopicQuests Foundation platform and working with the company KYNDI on their collaborative knowledge platform.